Fast Facts

 The half-time show is one of the most iconic features of the event.
 In the early days marching bands from one of the local colleges often filled the slot, but now it attracts some of the biggest names in the music industry, including the likes of Rihanna, Justin Timberlake, Beyoncé, The Who, Paul McCartney and the Rolling Stones.

-2016 was the fiftieth anniversary of the Super Bowl and was the first year that Roman numerals were not used to represent the number.
+The game in 2016 was the fiftieth anniversary of the Super Bowl and was the first year that Roman numerals were not used to represent the number.
 So, whilst the forty-ninth Super Bowl in 2015 was known as Super Bowl XLIX, 2016 was simply called Super Bowl 50.
 It returned to using Roman numerals for the 2017 tournament.

 The New England Patriots and the Pittsburgh Steelers are the most successful teams in Super Bowl history, winning a six titles each so far.
 They are closely followed by the Dallas Cowboys and the San Francisco 49ers who have 5 Super Bowl wins each.
 Tom Brady is the most decorated player winning no fewer than seven Super Bowl Rings, surpassing Charles Hayley’s five.